Mission, Vision, Values

 A husband and father of five adult children, Eric spends much of his free time with the Georgia Department of Defense, State Defense Force, in Search and Rescue Operations in Georgia and assisting in training National Guard Units

-Voter Registration & Elections Director:
+Voter Registrations & Elections Director:

 Health & Human Services Division Director: